-FEMA's NRI utilizes data from multiple sources including historical hazard events, hazard intensity, exposure of people and property to hazards, socioeconomic factors, and community resilience indicators.
+FEMA's NRI is a dataset and online tool to help illustrate the U.S. communities most at risk for 18 natural hazards.
+It was designed and built by FEMA in close collaboration with various stakeholders and partners in academia; local, state and federal government; and private industry.
+The NRI utilizes data from multiple sources including historical hazard events, hazard intensity, exposure of people and property to hazards, socioeconomic factors, and community resilience indicators.
 The NRI also incorporates hazard data to determine the frequency and intensity of various natural hazards.
 This information helps assess the likelihood of specific hazards occurring in different regions.